-The history of Sicilian viticulture runs parallel to the official history of the Island: it is believed to be a product of the meeting of two cultures, the Eastern and the Western one.
-However, it is only in the Modern Age that the production - and trade - of wine undergoes an important surge.
-Changes in cultivation that affected the countryside of southern Italy at the turn of the 19th and 20th centuries, and that have the most evident manifestation in the increase of vineyards and wine production, find their complete realization in Sicily.
+The history of Sicilian viticulture runs parallel to the official history of the island: it is believed to be a product of the meeting of two cultures, the Oriental and the Western; in any case, it is only in the modern age that the production - and trade - of wine undergo a strong surge.
+The crop changes that affected the countryside of southern Italy at the turn of the nineteenth and twentieth centuries, and which have the most obvious manifestation in the increase in vineyards and wine production, find their complete realization in Sicily.

-Sicilian viticulture is therefore characterized by a complexity of autochthonous vines that can be classified according to their regional diffusion; among those with a greater diffusion in the different wine-growing areas of the region, there are: Carricante, the Catarratti (comune e lucido), Nero d’Avola, Nerello cappuccio, Nerello mascalese, Perricone, Grillo, Grecanico, Inzolia e Frappato.
+Sicilian viticulture is therefore characterized by a complexity of native vines that can be classified according to their regional diffusion; among those with a greater diffusion in the various wine-growing areas of the region, there are: Carricante, the Catarratti (common and shiny), Nero d’Avola, Nerello Cappuccino, Nerello Mascalese, Perricone, Grillo, Grecanico, Inzolia and Frappato.

 Also called Calabrese or Calabrese d’Avola, Nero d’Avola is the king of Sicilian grape varieties.